 Buffer.
 These locations are known as Indirect Buffer1 and Indirect Buffer2.
 This is accomplished as follows: there is a packet in the Primary command stream (being read from the ring buffer) which sets up the Indirect Buffer1 Address and Size registers of the Command Processor.
 The writing of the Indirect Buffer1 Size register triggers the Command Processor to begin fetching the new stream from the provided address.
 The last packet to be parsed from the Primary stream is the one that sets the Indirect Buffer1 Address and Size registers.
 The CP then begins fetching data from Indirect Buffer1.
 The data stream in Indirect Buffer1 may set up the Indirect Buffer2 Address and Size registers of the Command Processor.
 As before, writing of the Indirect Buffer1 Size register triggers the Command Processor to begin fetching the new stream from the provided address.
 The last packet to be parsed from the Indirect Buffer1 stream is the one that sets the Indirect Buffer2 Address and Size registers.
-The CP fetches the correct amount of data from Indirect Buffer1.
-The CP fetches the correct amount of data from Indirect Buffer1.
-The CP fetches the correct amount of data from Indirect Buffer1.
+The CP fetches the correct amount of data from Indirect Buffer1 until The Buffer2 Size is exhausted; it then returns to its interpretation of packets from Indirect Buffer1.
 The CP fetches the correct amount of data from Indirect Buffer1 until the Buffer1 Size is exhausted; it then returns to its interpretation of packets from the Primary Stream (being read from the ring buffer).